RayeesMir/Database-Watcher/README.md

 ### What is this repository for? ###

-* Database Watcher watcher any changes made to your database collections and sends notification to the subscribers of the collections.
+* Database Watcher watches any changes made to your database collections and sends notification to the subscribers of the collections.
 * Version 1.0

 ### How do I get set up? ###